lancingknight/SPxcoIN/README.md

 	thus lower the transaction costs.

 	Suppose all transactions to be processed are grouped by previous blocks into arrays with prespecified 2^n number of transactions in each array.
+Suppose each transaction has upto m counterparties.
 	For each array, a merekle tree with the transactions in the arrays as it leaf nodes will be created.
 	The minimal calculation work includes
-		a.  verifying upto 2n+1 number of account ownerships and states
+		a.  verifying upto m*2^n number of account ownerships and states
-		b.
-2^n+1 number of hash values as entries to be inserted in the database
+		b.  m*2^n number of hash values as entries to be inserted in the database
 		c.
 2^n-1 number of hash values to build a Merkle tree
 		d.
 In order to verify the consistancy of the a Minimal Replica, root hash of the Minimal Replica needs to be recalculated and included in the block header